czrpb/chatter/user-stories.md

 4. The AI's response should be displayed at the top of the chat history, along with the user's message.
 5. The chat history should be scrollable to view the entire conversation.
 6. The user should be able to copy the entire chat history by holding the Ctrl key and clicking on the chat history area.
+7. The user should be able to clear the current chat by clicking a "Clear Chat" button.

 ### Sequence Diagram